Tox1415/OU-TM112/Code/Exercises/Blackjack/TOPLEVEL.md

 >> Define the actions for the dealers hand

 There will be other steps to look at which will form the main loop of the program.

+## Next levels of decomposition

+Each of the problems will be dealt with individually.

+### Define a deal.

+We will use a dictionary for the card names